-- 17.15.1 Employees may use up to eighty (80) hours of paid Dependent Care Leave per fiscal year for the confining illness or injury to members of the immediate family (spouse or designated individual, children, parents, parents-in-law, brothers, sisters) and any person for whose financial or physical care the employee is principally responsible.
-Dependent Care Leave is not intended to be used for regular or incidental medical check-ups/dental appointments that are not covered under the FMLA.
+- 17.15.1 Employees may use up to eighty (80) hours of paid Family Care Leave per fiscal year for the confining illness or injury to Family members.
+Family Care Leave is not intended to be used for regular or incidental medical check-ups/dental appointments that are not covered under the FMLA. - 17.15.1.1 Family members shall be interpreted as including: spouse or designated individual; biological, adopted or foster child, stepchild, child to whom the employee stands in loco parentis, daughter-in-law, or son-in-law; biological parent, foster parent, step-parent, adoptive parent, legal guardian, father-in-law, mother-in-law, person who stood in loco parentis when the employee was a minor child; biological, foster or adopted siblings, sister-in-law, or brother-in-law; grandfather, grandmother, grandfather-in-law, grandmother-in-law; grandchild; and other dependent persons (relatives residing in the home).
 The name of the designated individual must be on file with the Human Resources Department at least six (6) months prior to utilization of such leave. - 17.15.2 The first forty (40) hours will be at one hundred percent (100%) of base wages.
 The next forty (40) hours will be at seventy-five percent (75%) of base wages.
-Employees will use accumulated and unused annual leave to make up the difference between the seventy-five percent (75%) Dependent Care Leave and full salary. - 17.15.3 Once an employee exhausts Dependent Care Leave, additional time required for the care of a family member must be taken as personal leave days, annual leave, floating holiday, if available, or unpaid leave.
-The University reserves the right to review cases on an individual basis and to require documentation. - 17.15.4 The first forty (40) hours of Dependent Care Leave will not be counted toward the twelve (12) week mandatory protection offered by the Family Medical Leave Act (FMLA). - 17.15.5 New employees hired on or after January 1 of the then current fiscal year may use up to forty (40) hours of Dependent Care Leave during the fiscal year in accordance with Section
+Employees will use accumulated and unused annual leave to make up the difference between the seventy-five percent (75%) Family Care Leave and full salary. - 17.15.3 Once an employee exhausts Family Care Leave, additional time required for the care of a family member must be taken as personal leave days, annual leave, floating holiday, if available, or unpaid leave.
+The University reserves the right to review cases on an individual basis and to require documentation.

-- 17.15.1.
+- 17.15.4 The first forty (40) hours of Family Care Leave will not be counted toward the twelve (12) week mandatory protection offered by the Family Medical Leave Act (FMLA). - 17.15.5 New employees hired on or after January 1 of the then current fiscal year may use up to forty (40) hours of Family Care Leave during the fiscal year in accordance with Section 17.15.1.
 The first twenty (20) hours will be at one hundred percent (100%) of base wages.
 The next twenty (20) hours will be at seventy-five percent (75%) of base wages.
-Employees will use accumulated and unused annual leave to make up the difference between the seventy-five percent (75%) Dependent Care Leave and full salary. - 17.15.6 Employees who are regularly scheduled to work at least twenty (20) hours per week but less than forty (40) hours per week will be entitled to a total of Dependent Care Leave hours proportionate to the time actually worked (e.g., an employee who works thirty [30] hours per week may use up to sixty [60] hours with the first thirty [30] hours at one hundred percent [100%] of base wages and the next thirty [30] hours at seventy-five percent [75%] of base wages).
-Temporary employees are defined in Article 15 and employees who regularly work less than twenty (20) hours will not qualify for Dependent Care Leave.
+Employees will use accumulated and unused annual leave to make up the difference between the seventy-five percent (75%) Family Care Leave and full salary. - 17.15.6 Employees who are regularly scheduled to work at least twenty (20) hours per week but less than forty (40) hours per week will be entitled to a total of Family Care Leave hours proportionate to the time actually worked (e.g., an employee who works thirty [30] hours per week may use up to sixty [60] hours with the first thirty [30] hours at one hundred percent [100%] of base wages and the next thirty [30] hours at seventy-five percent [75%] of base wages).
+Temporary employees are defined in Article 15 and employees who regularly work less than twenty (20) hours will not qualify for Family Care Leave.